hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 ## IMPORTANT - Leave gateway turned off until you understand these instructions.

+**Warning:** This process is not supported by the manufacturer or supplier of your modem.
+There is no way of knowing your situation and the process could break your modem or reduce its security allowing other people into your network.
+Anyone following this guide accepts full responsibility for the outcomes.

 **The ISP could lock you out of the gateway by pushing an updated firmware to it through a landline, WiFi or SIM card connection, until the gateway is rooted and remote management disabled.**